 Thus, if you are aiming for a degree course that will involve essay writing, you should ideally undertake subjects such as English and the Humanities at A Level through which you can develop those skills.

-- Maths: mandatory for all Maths degree courses and often mandatory for other degrees including Engineering, Economics, Business and Computing.
-Maths is usually considered a Science subject and thus meets the requirement to have studied a Science subject at A Level for degree courses like Geography and Psychology.
+- Mathematics: Mandatory for all Mathematics degree courses and often mandatory for other degrees including Engineering, Economics, Business and Computing.
+Mathematics is usually considered a Science subject and thus meets the requirement to have studied a Science subject at A Level for degree courses like Geography and Psychology.

 Required A Level Subjects – Humanities